 All time zones are now regulated after Coordinated Universal Time (UTC), which in 1972 became the world’s time standard replacing the GMT.
 Although the GMT is not considered a standard anymore, it still belongs to one of the 24 time zones of the world.
 The GMT is especially used by many African countries, in the UK (winter season) and in Western Europe.

-The Coordinated Universal Time (UTC) is so called since it has become the standard by which all the time zones are based.
+The Coordinated Universal Time (UTC) is so-called since it has become the standard by which all the time zones are based.
 And contrary to what is generally believed, UTC is not a time zone.
-It is standard by which all the world timing system have adopted, synchronizing their local clocks with it.
+It is the standard by which all the world timing systems have adopted, synchronizing their local clocks with it.
 The various time zones are simply designated by the hourly difference between UTC.

 Because of the International Atomic Time (TAI) and the Universal Time (UTI), Coordinated Universal Time is used to synchronize clocks across the various countries all over the world, and across 24 different time zones.

 What is EDT?